philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 # Well Carl, how was it?

-It was sh*t.
+Boring.
+Pretty sh*t.
 Go watch it.